Native American Heritage Celebration

 October 12th at 2PM

-Our ancestors, in their hundreds of treaties, have always demanded access to education for our children.
-For a long period of time, this education took the form of Boarding Schools; government ran systems of oppression, trauma, and violence that has had a long hard impact to our community and will continue to have an impact as we begin the healing journey.
-Part of the healing journey, is sharing and learning history from the perspectives of Turtle Island's first stewards.
-Melissa Isaac, MSA, citizen of the Saginaw Chippewa Indian Tribe has forged her path advocating and fighting for our youth to be able to thrive within the colonial education structures.
-She is now a State of Michigan employee as the Gizhwaasod: Protector of the Young for the Department of Education.
+Our ancestors, in their hundreds of treaties, always demanded access to education for our children.
+For a long period of time, this education took the form of Boarding Schools; government-run systems of oppression, trauma, and violence that had a long, hard impact on our community and will continue to have an impact as we began the healing journey.
+Part of the healing journey was sharing and learning history from the perspectives of Turtle Island's first stewards.
+Melissa Isaac, MSA, a citizen of the Saginaw Chippewa Indian Tribe, forged her path advocating and fighting for our youth to thrive within the colonial education structures.
+She was then a State of Michigan employee as the Gizhwaasod: Protector of the Young for the Department of Education.
 Prior to that, she advocated as President of the Confederated Michigan Tribal Education Departments (CMTED) while she served her community as the tribal education director.

 National Best-Selling Author: Robin Wall Kimmerer